ctrlflowjs/ctrlflow/README.md

 ![Build](https://github.com/ctrlflowjs/ctrlflow/actions/workflows/ci.yml/badge.svg)

 ctrl+flow is a lightweight alternative to business process automation platforms.
 It's a framework you can `npm install` into any Node.js web app and begin experimenting with in minutes.
-It prioritizes developer needs over inflated business appeal, ensuring it can be extended, monitored, debugged, and maintained with the tools and processes of your choosing.
+It prioritizes developer needs to ensure it can be extended, monitored, debugged, and maintained without sacrificing the tools and processes of your choosing.

+Principles
+- Prioritize developer needs over inflated business appeal
+- Have control over what your users can do and in what contexts

 #### How can you use it?
 - Enrich internal apps and reduce reliance on the dev team by enabling users to self-automate select scenarios